renanguerraa/Inside-Sales-System/README.md

   - Bootstrap
   - MySQL

-** Note: the project should be done using the teacher's SQL.
+** Note: the project should be done using the teacher's SQL, being permitted only small changes.